GoldenStack/stupidfs/README.md

 Some notes:
 - Output mode is enabled by default, so the `-o` is optional.
-- When writing, extra data will be ignored.
+- A warning will be produced while writing if extra bytes are provided.
-- One file is required for every three bytes of input.
+- One file is required for every two bytes of input.

-stupidfs might not work on filesystems with less than nanosecond granularity, but it works on my ext4 filesystem that presumably has large enough inodes.
+stupidfs works on files with at least 128 nanosecond granularity.
+This includes NTFS and ext4, and doesn't include FAT32 and ext4 with small inodes.

 ## Visibility
-stupidfs stores data in the last 24 bits of the timestamp of the last modification date of each file.
-The first few bits of the sub-second portion are not touched, meaning the actual change in the timestamp is very small (up to 16.778ms).
+stupidfs stores data in the last few bits of the last modification date of each file (only up to granularity of 128ns so that NTFS is supported).
+The first few bits of the sub-second portion are not touched, meaning the actual change in the timestamp is very small (up to 8.388ms).

 ## Accuracy
-A filesystem supporting nanosecond resolution on timestamps does not necessarily mean the kernel and hardware support timestamps of such a resolution.
+A filesystem supporting 128ns timestamp resolution does not necessarily mean the kernel and hardware support timestamps of such a resolution.

 If the hardware doesn't support this resolution or the kernel doesn't update the system time that often, machine times might end up clustered around (or exactly on) some greatest common divisor (e.g. microseconds).
 If this is the case, it'll be pretty easy to figure out which files were artificially modified.

+The fact that the last 128ns is untouched helps with this somewhat since modifying dates at a lower resolution is compatible with all higher resolutions, but this still shouldn't be relied on.

 ## Information
-Technically more than 3 bytes of information is stored per file, as other file metadata (e.g. filenames) is used to determine where a given file's bytes are situated within the actual stored data.
-This isn't particularly important though, since it's not correlated with actual file data and can't be used to reconstruct anything.
+Technically, more than 2 bytes of information is used per file, as other file metadata (e.g. filenames) is used to determine where a given file's bytes are situated within the actual stored data.
+This isn't particularly important though, since it's not correlated with actual file contents and can't be used to reconstruct anything—it's just an interesting technicality that is probably worth mentioning.